 What this will mean in Gardewine’s case is, he’ll still be useful for Toronto at the beginning of the season but his ratings and talent will trend down during our 2020 season.

-Relievers are inherently volatile in the game (and real life) because of small sample size issues, so you should expect their ratings to be volatile as well.
+Relievers are inherently volatile in the game (and real-life) because of small sample size issues, so you should expect their ratings to be volatile as well.

 Buddy Reed started the season as a 20/50.
 He’s currently a 25/40 in the game.
 He had a pretty bad year in AA this season.
 He will probably have his POT downgraded but his OVR probably won’t be impacted.

 Royce Lewis started the year as a 20/65.
 He’s currently a 35/65.
 He had an underwhelming performance in 2019.
 How will he fare?
-On MLB Pipeline’s end of season Top 100, he’s listed at #9.
+On MLB Pipeline’s end-of-season Top 100, he’s listed at #9.
 Since OOTP’s POT isn’t just stats based, his POT rating probably won’t change much, if at all.

 Eric Hanhold started the year as a 35/60.
 He’s currently a 65/65.
 He had a bad year in AA/AAA, with more hits than innings pitched and less than a strikeout per inning.
-He’s probably to take a beating in the March update.
+He’s probably going to take a beating in the March update.
 Although he’ll still be usable during the early part of the season, he’s probably going to be a bum by the end of the year.

 Our updated plan for minor leaguers shouldn’t negatively impact the value of most minor leaguers.
 The class of players, however, that you’ll really need to watch most will be minor league pitchers, especially relievers.
-If you do you due diligence and focus on what you know about the player in real life, you should do fine.
+If you do your due diligence and focus on what you know about the player in real life, you should do fine.

 Common sense is king.
-If a player hasn’t played in the real Major Leagues yet, his in-game ratings (and/or his real life prospect status) shouldn’t be trusted to justify big contract offers, especially multiyear deals.
-First, the players ratings might change in the game.
+If a player hasn’t played in the real Major Leagues yet, his in-game ratings (and/or his real-life prospect status) shouldn’t be trusted to justify big contract offers, especially multi-year deals.
+First, the players’ ratings might change in the game.
 Second, once the player makes the Major Leagues in real life, he might suck, which will definitely be reflected when his full ratings get updated after his first full season.